-Stassi Schroeder & Kristen Doute Didn’t Apologize To Faith Stowers Before Posting Instagram Statements
+Stassi Schroeder & Kristen Doute Reportedly Hadn’t Apologized To Faith Stowers Before Offering Public Regrets

 In Stassi’s apology posted to Instagram, she publicly addressed Faith and admitted that what she did to her was wrong.
 The Next Level Basic author added that she doesn’t expect the former SUR employee to forgive her.
 Kristen issued a similar sentiment in a matching post written in white letters on a black background.

-But many followers were outraged that the duo didn’t apologize directly to Faith.
+But many followers were outraged that the duo didn’t speak directly to Faith.

 “Aren’t you supposed to be saying ‘I’m sorry’ to Faith?” one of Stassi’s followers asked.